eranamar-zz/eranamar.github.io/_posts/2017-03-30-Derandomization-for-Pairwise-Independent-Seed.markdown

 </span> time.
 </div>
 <div class="Indented">
-Of course, we may assume pairwise independence only if it won’t break the correctness analysis of the randomized algorithm that we want to derandomize.
+Of course, the aforementioned derandomization method is valid only if the assumption of pairwise independent seed doesn’t break the correctness analysis of the randomized algorithm.
 </div>
 <h1 class="Section">
 <a class="toc" name="toc-Section-4">4</a> Stretching the Seed